 Current study: Emotion Priming Influences on Visual Search Project (EPIVS)

 Perceived threat in our environment has the capability to affect attention by either enhancing or reducing attentional capacities, and vary as a function of individual differences in attentional control, anxiety, as well as across development.
 To better understand underlying neural attentional processes that may explain how threat cues (such as fearful faces) impact attention, in collaboration with the SDAN, directed by Dr. Daniel S. Pine at the NIMH, we are collecting electrophysiology measures (ERPs and EEG) and eye movements during an Emotion Priming Visual Search (EPIVS) in children 8-17 years old, with and without a clinical anxiety diagnosis.
 For more information, please email: firstname.lastname@example.org.

 I received my B.S. in Cell Biology & Molecular Genetics from the University of Maryland in 2013.
 I then worked as a research coordinator at the University of Pennsylvania at The Center for Interdisciplinary Research on Nicotine Addiction.
-Currently, I am a second year student in the Neuroscience and Cognitive Sciences (NACS) program.
+Currently, I am a doctoral student in the Neuroscience and Cognitive Sciences (NACS) program.
 I am interested in the development of the neural correlates of real-world risk-taking behaviors.
 Specifically, I use ERP measures to study components like the Feedback-Related Negativity and the Error-Related Negativity in adolescents and young adults to examine possible deficits in the performance monitoring system and how these deficits relate to real-world risk-taking behaviors such as substance use and violence.
 Read Maureen's CV or her recent work in Translational Psychiatry.